Raimo33/FlashHTTP/docs/building-and-testing/installation.md

   - CMake 3.10 or later
   - gcc with c23 support
-  - CPU with unaligned memory access support
+  - CPU with misaligned memory access support

 ## Building